codership/documentation/galeracluster/source/installmysqlsrc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _`build-mysql`:

-The database server for Galera Cluster is the same as that of the standard database servers for  standalone instances of MySQL, with the addition of a patch for the wsrep API, which is packaged in the version downloaded from `GitHub <https://github.com/codership/mysql-wsrep>`_.
+The database server for Galera Cluster is the same as that of the standard database servers for  standalone instances of MySQL, with the addition of a patch for the wsrep API, which is packaged in the version downloaded from GitHub_.
 You can enable the patch through  the wsrep API, requires that you enable it through the ``WITH_WSREP`` and ``WITH_INNODB_DISALLOW_WRITES`` CMake configuration options.

-To build the database server, run the following commands from the ``mysql-wsrep/`` directory:
+To build the database server, ``cd`` into the ``mysql-wsrep/`` directory and run the following commands:

 .. code-block:: console